EndPointCorp/end-point-blog/2013/02/20/installing-python-in-local-directory.html.md

 title: Installing Python in local directory
 ---

-On one of our client's Ubuntu 10.04 machines, I needed to upgrade Python from 2.6 to 2.7.
+On one of our client’s Ubuntu 10.04 machines, I needed to upgrade Python from 2.6 to 2.7.
 Unfortunately, after installing Python 2.7 from apt the virtualenv, version 1.4.5, did not work correctly.
 This bug was fixed in a newer virtualenv version, however